tdammy92/Gpa/README.md

 # gpa-app
-gpa app for Taiwo Damilola
+gpa app for Federal University of Gashua

 1. Download .zip file from GitHub and unzip.